-- Get under a table • Move away from and hold on or the refrigerator, move to an inside and overhead cupboards. • Move away from • Open cabinets - cautiously. bookcases, heavy • Watch for falling mirrors and other - objects.
+- Move away from the refrigerator, and overhead cupboards.

-HIGH-RISE
+- Open cabinets cautiously.

+- Watch for falling objects.

-BUILDING
+HIGH-RISE BUILDING

-crouch near an
+- Get under a desk or crouch near an inside wall.

-inside wall.

-• Stay away from
+- Stay away from windows and outside walls.

-windows and

-outside walls.
+- Stay inside.

-• Do not use the
+- Do not use the elevators.

-• Stay inside.

-elevators.